merijndewit/Office_Portal/README.md

 Here you can change the bitrate and port of the stream you are sending.
 You do not have to change the settings, only when you encounter a problem.

->Note: the port has to be the same on both PIs otherwise you may encounter problems
+>Note: the port has to be the same on both PIs

 ## Connect to other PI